uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 == Changelog ==

+= 2.2.7 =
+* New: Added support for automatically importing snippets from 2 new plugins.

+= 2.2.6 =
+* New: Easily find where your snippet is used as a shortcode with our new shortcode finder tool.
+1-click search through your site.
+* New: Improved editor for snippet notes.
+You can now add links and format text with a WYSIWYG editor.
+* New: Snippet notes column.
+Display the notes for each snippet in the list of snippets.
+* Fix: We improved the code snippets list filtering in the admin to avoid issues when JS errors are encountered on the page from other scripts.

+= 2.2.5 =
+* New: We added a new way to quickly filter snippets by code type in the list of snippets.
+* Tweak: Prevent content_save_pre from modifying snippet code.

+= 2.2.4.1 =
+* Fix: Shortcode attributes variables were not being set correctly.

+= 2.2.4 =
+* Tweak: We adjusted the way our plugin adds a version-specific body class to avoid conflicts with other plugins.
+* Tweak: We improved the way custom PHP code is executed to avoid conflicts with variables in snippets.
+* Fix: When removing the last Conditional Logic group the rule selector was no longer working.

 = 2.2.3.1 =
 * Tweak: Updated the way we load translatable strings in some components for compatibility with WordPress 6.7.